-Pedelta was awarded with the detailed design of the substructure of six vehicular bridges, two permanent and four temporary during construction of the White River Hydro Project in northern Ontario.
+Detailed design of the substructure of six vehicular bridges, two permanent and four temporary during construction of the White River Hydro Project in northern Ontario.
 This hydro project is a joint venture of Regional Power with Pic Mobert First Nation.
 There are two separate generation sites at 10 km distance.

-Foundations consists of cast-in-place concrete stub abutments on sound rock, or compacted granular fill.
+Foundations consists of cast-in-place concrete stub abutments on sound rock or compacted granular fill.
 The design was made in accordance with CAN/CSA S-6 Code.